 Bounce rates can be controlled, first and foremost, by starting with a well-designed layout and good content.
 If the website is in-sync with your intent, then you can expect prospective customers to already be far down the sales funnel.
 Making the website ever-closer to your original intent happens iteratively, paying close attention to which keywords people search to find your website and whether that was your original intention.

 The 5 B’s of Marketing are a great way to ensure your website meets the necessary levels of interesting messaging to the right customer base, ensuring continuous monitoring, and keep an eye on competitors’ Digital Marketing actions using web analytics.
 However, it can be quite difficult and can take time away from your actual job of running a business!
-It pays to have a good consultant like Manipal Technologies on your side.
+It pays to have a good consultant like Manipal Digital Systems on your side.
 A Digital Marketing consultant helps clients from scratch through an informed, sharing perspective.
-For a full consultation on how to plan and execute your digital marketing strategy, reach out to the folks at Manipal Technologies today!
+For a full consultation on how to plan and execute your digital marketing strategy, reach out to the folks at Manipal Digital Systems today!